raimuucka/ArduinoSTM32wiki/Installation.md

 ##### Maple and Maple mini windows drivers

 If using Maple or Maple mini, you will need to install the drivers in drivers/win folder.

 Maple and Maple mini use drivers which come as standard on Windows 7 or newer, however USB VID/PID numbers of the Maple boards need to be associated with the relevant drivers, and Windows 7 and newer also require that the drivers and inf files need to be "signed".

-This is a complex process, but has been made seamless thanks to the work of @timschuerewegen who created a modified version of dwi-simple (To Do . link to DWI)
+This is a complex process, but has been made seamless thanks to the work of @timschuerewegen who created a modified version of dwi-simple (See https://github.com/pbatard/libwdi.
+I will add the modified sources to the repo when I get around to it.)

 Run the install_drivers.bat file, which runs dwi-simple.exe twice, once to install the usb serial device and once to install the DFU device.

 ####Linux